-- What policy priorities for TPL required to prepare all teachers to include all learners need further investigation at European level?
+- What policy priorities for TPL for inclusion need further investigation at European level?

 - a literature review on international policy for TPL for inclusion and research policy recommendations;

-- an initial mapping grid for TPL for inclusion to gather and categorise countries’ policy information on TPL for inclusion.
+- policy mapping grids outlining countries’ policy information on TPL for inclusion;

 - a policy self-review tool for TPL for inclusion based on the initial mapping grid;